faunalia/permaclim/README.md

   The package add the following algorithms to sexante:

+  - Band mean: given a tiff with the weekly values (no limit on bands) returns a layer with the mean of specified bands.

-  - Monthly mean: given a tiff with the weekly values (52 bands) returns a layer with the mean of specified month.
+  - Monthly mean: given a tiff with the weekly values (52 bands) returns a layer with the mean of specified month in the year.

   - Snow height by slope: given the snow height and a slope layer returns a layer with the snow weighted with the SAF function.